Spinal Cord Abscess

 Laboratory Studies

 Cultures with sensitivities from abscess aspirate are needed to identify infective organisms.
 Cultures should include tests for aerobic and anaerobic bacteria, fungi, and tuberculosis.
-Slides should also be taken to look for parasites.
+Slides should be taken to look for parasites.
 Even with appropriate culture techniques, 25-40% of abscesses are microbiologically sterile.

 Imaging Studies